-La Vendimia, in English is known as “vintage.”
-In wine-making the term vintage refers to the process of picking the grapes and creating the finished product.
-Vintage wine is one that is made from grapes that were grown and harvested at the same time while a non-vintage wine usually consists of blends from various years.
+La Vendimia in English is known as the harvesting of wine grapes.
+Vendimia can also refer to the vintage of a wine indicating that the wine was made from grapes that were grown and harvested at the same time.
+A non-vintage wine usually consists of blends from various years.
 The word is often used incorrectly to reference old or high quality wines.

-Wine is considered to be one of the main hallmarks and identifying elements of Jerez and its culture.
-The prestige and quality of their sherry wine are inseparable elements of their city´s character which is rooted in history.
-Las Fiestas de la Vendimia are meant to praise this heritage and the traditional work involved in the collection of the grapes.
-There are many activities during the festival including concerts, flamenco shows, bullfights, equestrian purebred Spanish horse events, art expositions and more.
-The festival culminates with a grand finale event which features an impressive fireworks display.
+Sherry wine is considered to be one of the hallmarks and identifying elements of Jerez and its culture—the name Jerez (and Sherry) comes from the Arabic word Sherish.
+La Fiesta de la Vendimia is a celebration of this heritage and the tradition of craftsmanship exemplified in the harvesting of grapes and production of wine.
+There are many activities during the festival including events linked to wine and its production, concerts, flamenco shows, bullfights, Spanish purebred equestrian shows, art expositions and more.
+At the end of the week, the festival culminates with a grand finale featuring an impressive fireworks display.

 La vendimia is also celebrated in other places such as France and Latin America.
-One of the largest celebrations, the Fiesta Nacional de la Vendimia takes place in the province of Mendoza in Argentina.
-It is a national holiday and one of the most important festivals in Argentina.
+One of the largest celebrations, the Fiesta Nacional de la Vendimia, takes place in the province of Mendoza in Argentina.
+There, it is a national holiday and one of the most important festivals in Argentina.
 This world renowned celebration of wine and wine making attracts many tourists each year.
-The event begins the first week of March in the Mendoza City where hundreds of dancers and performers fill the streets.
-The Reina Nacional de la Vendimia (National Vintage Queen) presides the event and there is also a large fireworks display.
+The event begins the first week of March in Mendoza City where hundreds of dancers and performers fill the streets.
+The Reina Nacional de la Vendimia (National Harvest Queen) presides over the event where there is also a large fireworks display.